-RICE it’s a scoring system that sets your priorities and helps you consider each element of a project that you’re working on.
+RICE is a scoring system that sets your priorities and helps you consider each element of a project that you’re working on.
 RICE is an acronym that stands for Reach, Impact, Confidence, and Effort and is very popular among agile teams.

 To assess the priority level, you have to take into account the following factors: